bikk-uk/react-css-test/README.md

 ### Scripts

-`yarn test` build and run the test suite
+`yarn run:local` build and run the test suite

 `yarn app:serve` to build and host the application